 The food items in the Easter basket, as well as at the Easter Sunday breakfast when the blessed food is eaten, have special significance.
 Each family may have its own traditions, but there are some practices that are universal.

-A lot of thought, time, and care is put not only into the foods that will go into the basket but also how the basket is assembled.
+A lot of thought, time, and care are put not only into the foods that will go into the basket but also to how the basket is assembled.
 The basket is lined with an embroidered cloth or traditional folk fabric.
 Once the basket is filled, it is covered with a white linen cloth (some have a colorfully crocheted edging or embroidered design) representing the shroud of Christ.
-The basket may then be decorated with sprigs of boxwood (bukszpan) or Polish "palms " made from dried flowers and colorful paper.
+The basket can then be decorated with sprigs of boxwood (bukszpan) or Polish "palms " made from dried flowers and colorful paper.

 In rural Poland, the size and contents of a woman's basket (some used wooden bowls and even dresser drawers) was a matter of pride and standing in the community.

 A typical Eastern European Easter basket would include a variety of symbolic foods, although families can personalize to their liking.
 There is a special blessing for meat, egg, cake, and bread, so baskets will most likely include these ingredients.